asaboor-gh/einteract/README.md

-<center style="color:red">This package has been archived and is no longer maintained.
+<center style="color:red">This package is deprecated and is no longer maintained.
 For enhanced interactive dashboards in Jupyter, consider using <a href="https://github.com/asaboor-gh/dashlab"> dashlab</a>.</center>

 # einteract